Happy Autumn! Are you ready for crisp air and cooler weather? I sure am! I love fall and the beautiful change of weather during this time of year.

 Do you love all things pumpkin spice?
 I have a very select few favorite pumpkin-flavored foods, including my Pumpkin Oatmeal Chocolate Chip Cookies.
 Along with my longtime favorite pumpkin pie dessert made by my mother, I also love Great Harvest’s pumpkin chocolate chip bread.

 Don’t comfort food and fall go together well?
 I think so!
-Here are some of my favorite seasonal recipes from my blog that are perfect for autumn.
+Here are some of my favorite seasonal recipes from my blog that is perfect for autumn.

 The Zucchini Egg Waffle is a perfect way to use up leftover or overgrown zucchini.
 Zucchini Tomato Soup is one of my favorite soups of all time.
 I just love homegrown tomatoes in homemade tomato soup.
 Whether you use fresh garden tomatoes or canned tomatoes, sipping a warm bowl of soup is a perfect way to warm your soul on a cool autumn day.

-Hot Roasted Cinnamon-Glazed Almonds is a perfect way to enjoy the autumn season!
+Hot Roasted Cinnamon-Glazed Almonds are a perfect way to enjoy the autumn season!
 They also are a great gift to others!